espadrine/sc/doc/Readme.md

 - `file(path)`: responds to the request with the contents of the file at `path`, on disk under `documentRoot`.

+Note: `file(path)` leverages browser caching by comparing `If-Modified-Since` request headers against actual file timestamps, and saves time and bandwidth by replying "304 Not Modified" with no content to requests where the browser already knows the latest version of a file.
+However, this header is limited to second-level precision by specification, so any file changes happening within the same second, or within a 2-second window in the case of leap seconds, cause a small risk of browsers fetching and caching a stale version of the file in between these changes.
+Such a cached version would remain stale until the next file change and subsequent browser request updating the cache.

 Additionally, you can set the mime type of the response with `req.mime('png')`, for instance.